 When a recipient has other insurance, the recipient must follow any and all requirements of that insurance since it is primary.
-Therefore, a recipient must seek services from an in-network provider.
 If a recipient does NOT follow their private insurance rules and regulations, Medicaid will not be responsible for considering payment of those services.
 Thus, the recipient is responsible for the payment of the services.
-Providers must determine prior to providing services, to which plan the recipient belongs and if the provider of service is a part of the network of that particular plan.
+Providers must determine prior to providing services, to which commercial plan the recipient belongs and if the provider of service is a part of the network of that particular plan.

-Recipients must be informed prior to the service that they will be responsible for the payment if they choose to obtain the services of an out-of-network provider.
+Recipients must be informed prior to the service that they will be responsible for the payment if they choose to obtain the services of an out-of-network provider and their commercial plan does not offer out-of-network benefits.

-The FI will process these claims as they were processed by the primary payer.
+Louisiana Medicaid will process these claims as they were processed by the primary payer.
 The payment information indicated on the primary payer's EOB will be used to process the claim.